Cost basis for crypto is a critical number your team needs to know for your accounting processes.

 The system even automatically gives you the total gain or loss and even creates the journal entry for you:

 So from the user’s perspective, when a new transaction enters the system, all you have to do is enter the most recent transaction, and SoftLedger will calculate the cost basis and record a journal entry with the corresponding gain or loss in seconds.

 This means you never have to perform a single calculation or enter a gain/loss journal entry.
 SoftLedger does it for you.

 You'll also always have an accurate list of the cost basis for each transaction and can produce an accurate audit trail in seconds.

-All of your crypto accounting is also seamlessly integrated with your general ledger software, so you’ll never have to purchase a separate crypto tool.
+All of your crypto accounting also seamlessly integrates with your general ledger software, so you'll never have to purchase a separate crypto tool.